peki453/dev_ops/README.md

 Student Telegram: **@marko453** <br>
 Student group: **BS18-SE-01**

+If you have any questions, feel free to contact me at any time.

 ## Lab 1: Python App

 For my simple app I have used Python and FastAPI.